Your chances of developing haemorrhoids are largely dependent on these nine risk factors.

-Family History & Genetics
+2. Family History & Genetics

-Haemorrhoids is a common symptom of the inherited disorder Ehlers-Danlos syndrome (EDS), in which the lack of collagen leads to the impairment of the pelvic floor tissues, ultimately resulting in haemorrhoids.
+Haemorrhoids is a common symptom of the inherited disorder Ehlers-Danlos Syndrome (EDS), in which the lack of collagen leads to the impairment of the pelvic floor tissues, ultimately resulting in haemorrhoids.
 Haemorrhoids in EDS can sometimes indicate a more serious complication called rectal prolapse, wherein the bowel falls partially or even completely out of the body.

 It is common to develop haemorrhoids during pregnancy.
-Not only does the weight of the baby put additional pressure to the renal and anal veins, but hormonal changes can also cause excessive swelling of the blood vessels.
+Not only does the weight of the baby put additional pressure on the renal and anal veins, but hormonal changes can also cause excessive swelling of the blood vessels.

-Statistics show 35 percent of women develop haemorrhoids during pregnancy, with each subsequent birth increasing the mother’s risk.
+Statistics show 35 per cent of women develop haemorrhoids during pregnancy, with each subsequent birth increasing the mother’s risk.

 Individuals suffering from obesity have a higher risk for haemorrhoids because of the pressure that the excess weight puts on the veins and blood vessel in the anal region, especially if the excess weight is in the abdomen.C

-Chronic Constipation or Diarrhoea
+5. Chronic Constipation or Diarrhoea

 Frequent constipation or diarrhoea can aggravate the development of haemorrhoids by the constant stimulation of the anal and rectal tissues.

-Sitting Too Long on the Toilet
+6. Sitting Too Long on the Toilet

-Sitting on the toilet for long periods of time can increase your chances of developing haemorrhoids.
+Sitting on the toilet for long periods can increase your chances of developing haemorrhoids.
 Prolonged sitting on the toilet can cause your blood vessels to stretch so thinly making them bulge and dilate.
 This can also happen if you sneeze too hard.

-It is important to incorporate fibre into your diet because fibre aids in your smooth bowel movement.
+It is important to incorporate fibre into your diet as fibre aids in your smooth bowel movement.
 Having a low-fibre diet can increase your risk of constipation, which can lead to straining and haemorrhoids.E

-Enemas and Laxatives
+8. Enemas and Laxatives

-Some enemas and laxatives can induce forceful defecation and even diarrhoea, increasing your risk for, or worsening your already existing haemorrhoids.
-But some bulk-forming laxatives like Metamucil and Fiberall can actually help improve your diarrhoea and subsequently prevent haemorrhoids.S
+Some enemas and laxatives can induce forceful defecation and even diarrhoea, increasing your risk of, or worsening your already existing haemorrhoids.
+But some bulk-forming laxatives like Metamucil and Fiberall can help improve your diarrhoea and subsequently prevent haemorrhoids.

-Straining while on the toilet puts you at a high risk for developing haemorrhoids.
+Straining while on the toilet puts you at risk for developing haemorrhoids.
 It can aggravate and push out your internal haemorrhoids, making them external haemorrhoids, which are also called prolapsed or protruding haemorrhoids.